 The two terms wire transfer and bank transfer are often used to describe the same thing, but this is not always the case.
 A bank transfer is a term used to describe the process of transferring money from one bank account to another.
 This transfer could happen between two different types of bank accounts of the same person (for instance from a savings account to a checking account), but more commonly the term refers to the process of transferring funds from one location to another (even overseas) via banks.

-On the other hand, a wire transfer is a more generic term.
-It means sending money electronically from one location to another.
-So, we can say that a bank transfer is a type of wire transfer, but there are other types of wire transfers as well.
-For example, to send money from the US to France you may use bank transfer or you may wire it through MoneyGram, Western Union, or another money transfer provider.
+Conversely, a wire transfer is more generic terminology which refers to sending money electronically from one location to another.
+So, we can say that a bank transfer is a type of wire transfer, along with other types of wire transfers as well.
+For example, to send money from the US to France you may use bank transfer or you may wire it through MoneyGram, Western Union or another money transfer provider.

 Pros and cons of wire transfers

 Wire transfers offer a convenient and secure way to transfer money across borders, which is why they are one of the most popular ways of sending money.
-Whether you want to send funds to your family living overseas or to your suppliers in another country, wire transfers make the process simple and efficient.
-Here are some of the pros and cons of using wire transfers when transferring your money.
+Whether you want to send funds to your family living overseas or to one of your suppliers in another country, wiring funds is a simple and efficient money transfer method.

-Safety: Both banks and specialised money transfer providers have to adhere to financial regulations of the country in which their operations are based.
-Wire transfers are a very commonly used method of sending funds, so any business that offers money transfer services will be very experienced keeping your transactions secure.
+Safety: Both banks and specialised money transfer providers must adhere to financial regulations put in place in the country they operate in.
+Wire transfers are a commonly used method of sending funds, so any business that offers money transfer services will have experience keeping your transactions secure.

 Convenience: You can send money to any part of the world from the comfort of your home via the internet.
-All you have to do is log in to your account or online banking app and make a transfer.
-This might not be true if you’re planning on sending a very large amount of money, in which case your provider might require some additional information.
+All you have to do is log in to your online banking and make a transfer.
+However, circumstances might be different for those planning on sending a large sum.
+On these occasions, your provider might require some additional information.

-Global reach: With wire transfers, you can send any amount around the world, in any currency you want (as long as you find the right provider).
+Global reach: Wire transfers can facilitate the delivery of funds to almost anywhere in the world, in any currency (as long as you find the right provider).

-Cost: Wire transfers can be costly.
-There are several money transfer companies that have been able to bring down the costs substantially, but it is all about choosing the right one.
-Generally speaking, wire transfers are likely to come with higher exchange-rate markups and fees than some other payment methods.
+Cost: Wire transfers can be expensive; there are several money transfer companies that have decreased their costs substantially, so research is crucial.
+Generally speaking, wire transfers are likely to be accompanied by higher exchange rate markups and fees than some other payment methods.

 How do wire transfers work?

-If you live in Europe, it is probable that your wire transfer will be processed as a SEPA payment.
-SEPA (Single Euro Payments Area) operates similarly to the SWIFT network, but its purpose is to provide low cost and fast Euro-denominated transfers to the 36 countries that are part of the group – which includes all 27 EU member states.
+If you live in Europe, your wire transfer is likely to be processed as a SEPA payment.
+SEPA (Single Euro Payments Area) operates in a similar way to the SWIFT network, but its purpose is to provide low cost and fast Euro-denominated transfers to the 36 countries that are part of the group.
+All 27 EU states are members of this group.

-When you send a wire transfer, the instructions are sent to the recipient’s bank either directly or through some intermediary banks.
+When you send a wire transfer, the instructions are sent to the recipient’s bank either directly or through an intermediary bank.
 There are costs associated with using the network, which can vary depending on the currency and amount being sent, so be sure to check before making your transfer.

-Most money transfer companies also enable wire transfers in the same manner, but they operate a bit differently.
-They employ specialised technologies that connect local banks across the world, which helps reduce costs and transfer times.
+Most money transfer companies enable wire transfers in the same manner, but they operate a bit differently.
+They employ specialised technologies that connect local banks across the world, helping to reduce costs and transfer times.
 We will talk more about choosing the best money transfer providers in the upcoming sections.

 How to send a wire transfer?